vuhamthieu/multimode_led_blink_RGB/README.md

 # Multimode LED Blink RGB

 This is a simple Arduino project demonstrating how to cycle through multiple LED colors using a push button.
-Each button press advances to the next color in the sequence: red, green, blue, and off.
+Each button press advances to the next color in the sequence: red, green, blue,constant blink with 3 colors, fading and off.

 ## Hardware Requirements